 Gene and Helen Federico

-Helen Federico (Lesser), 1921-2012 had a long career as a graphic designer, painter and illustrator.
-She was a talented and directed young artist and studied at Parsons School of Design.
-She worked for the Abbott Kimball Advertising Co., where she met her future husband, art director Gene Federico.
+Helen Federico (Lesser) (1921–2012), had a long career as a graphic designer, painter and illustrator.
+She was a talented and directed young artist who studied at Parsons School of Design.
+She worked for the Abbott Kimball Advertising Co., where she met her future husband, art director Gene Federico (1918–1999).
 They were married June 26, 1942.

 After serving in the military Gene worked for the art director Abbott Kimball, where he met his future wife Helen Lesser.
-During this time, Gene exhibited his pre- and post-war work in a show titled 'The Four Veterans' at the A-D Gallery.
+During this time, Gene exhibited his pre- and post-war work in a show titled “The Four Veterans” at the A-D Gallery.
 As a result of the exhibition, Will Burtin became impressed with Gene and gave him a job as an art associate at Fortune magazine.
 He soon transitioned to Architectural Forum, which ultimately lead him to freelance work.
 After a year and a half of freelance, Gene took a job at Grey Advertising at the recommendation of Paul Rand.
-After three years, Grey's founders created a new firm, Doyle Dane Bernbach (DDB), and took Federico with them.
-At DDB, Federico worked on the Woman's Day account and concentrated on the Love of Apples booklet.
-His Woman's Day ad for 1953 is one of his best known works: an ad featuring a woman riding a bicycle-shaped calligram of the words "go out."
+After three years, Grey’s founders created a new firm, Doyle Dane Bernbach (DDB), and took Federico with them.
+At DDB, Federico worked on the Woman’s Day account and concentrated on another important side project on typography: the Love of Apples booklet.
+His Woman’s Day ad for 1953 is one of his best known works: an ad featuring a woman riding a bicycle-shaped calligram of the words “go out.”

 He transitioned to Douglas D. Simon and later on to Benton and Bowles, where he spent seven and a half years.
 Here he produced the iconic “knotted pencil” for IBM’s new “Stretch” computer.
 Federico met Dick Lord, who invited Gene to become the art supervisor at Warwick & Legler.
 Lord and Federico decided to partner up as Lord Federico in 1967.
 Norman Geller and Arthur Einstein joined to form Lord, Geller, Federico, Einstein, Inc. During his time at LGFE, Inc., Federico said his favorite assignment was the contract with Napier Jewelry, which kept the same format and design for 18 years.
 At this time, he also worked for The New Yorker.
 He left the agency in 1991 to become a design and advertising consultant.